rfmxmfr/auraColourSupabase/AUTH_TROUBLESHOOTING.md

 If you need to reset a user's password:

-1. Go to the Firebase Console
+1. Go to the Supabase Dashboard
 2. Navigate to Authentication > Users
 3. Find the user and click the three dots menu
 4. Select "Reset Password"